To all academic and administrative staff at the University of Tokyo:

 From the end of 2020 through the beginning of 2021, the number of people newly infected by the novel coronavirus in Tokyo grew to over 1,000 per day, and infections continue to spread in the municipalities throughout the Tokyo metropolitan area.
 In response to this situation, on January 7, the national government declared a state of emergency for the Tokyo metropolitan area (Tokyo and the three neighboring prefectures of Saitama, Chiba and Kanagawa).
 Meanwhile, with regards to the University of Tokyo, although there have been no infections directly related to on-campus activities, the number of University members, particularly students, becoming infected is increasing rapidly.
 Also, the two months of January and February are marked by a series of significant academic events, including exams, thesis evaluations and university entrance examinations.
 In order for these events to be carried out safely, it is necessary to further strengthen infection prevention measures.

 Upon taking a comprehensive account of this situation, we have decided to raise the level of The University of Tokyo Activity Restrictions Index for Preventing the Spread of Novel Coronavirus (first announced on April 3, 2020) to Level 1 starting on January 11.
 In accordance with the state of emergency declaration period, we will keep the Index at Level 1 at least through February 7.
 After assessing the situation again at that point, we will decide whether to lower, maintain or raise the level.
+Taking into account the fact that the government extended the state of emergency period for Tokyo and three other prefectures on March 5, we have decided to extend Level 1 restrictions as outlined in the UTokyo Activity Restrictions Index from February 7 through March 21.

 Under Level 1, we ask that you cooperate with the following restrictions: